 Curriculum Components include team work, caring, integrity, responsibility, and dedication.
 Students receive their clinical experience in hospitals, long-term care facilities, clinics, physicians' offices, and community agencies.
-The LPN program uses extensive technology including computers, Simulation Lab, and lecture capture via Desire to Learn or Camtasia.
+The PN program uses extensive technology including computers, Simulation Lab, and lecture capture via Desire to Learn (D2L).

-Unique Aspects of the LPN Program
+Unique Aspects of the PN Program

 Admission is competitive with enrollment in the fall semester only.
-Weighted admission criteria is used in the selection of students for entry into the LPN program.
-Current weighted admission criteria are listed on the OCtech LPN webpage.
-Students must be able to independently lift 25 lbs.
+Weighted admission criteria is used in the selection of students for entry into the PN program.
+Current weighted admission criteria are listed on the OCtech PN webpage.
+Students must also meet the Core Performance Standards for the didactic clinical environment regarding physical demand and communication skills.
 Students must maintain an 80% or higher in all Nursing courses in order to progress through the program.
-Students will be required to demonstrate continuous competency and pass competency exams associated with certain courses within the curriculum prior to being allowed to progress to the next curriculum courses or to graduate from the program.
-Students who are unsuccessful at passing competency exams after a pre-determined number of attempts will not be allowed to continue in or graduate from the program, regardless of previous course grades.

 Admitted applicants will be required to complete special program admission criteria such as a physical (validating physical and mental health status necessary for the nursing profession) and CPR.
-Required documents to be submitted upon acceptance include a copy of the student's birth certificate, name change documents, driver's license or photo identification, and social security card.
 A criminal record check must be obtained as designated by clinical agencies.
 Students who have prior convictions of a crime (excluding minor traffic violations) may not be granted permission to take the National Council Licensure Examination.
 Please contact the SC State Board of Nursing to clarify your position.
-In addition, drug testing may be required by clinical agencies throughout the academic year.
+Drug testing is required upon admission and as required by clinical agencies.